styropyr0/CustomizableDatePicker/README.md

     implementation("com.matrix:styro_custom_date_picker:1.0.2")
 }
 ```
-and add the following to your `project:build.gradle` file (ignore if already included):
+and add the following to your `settings.gradle` file (ignore if already included):

 ```gradle
 dependencyResolutionManagement {